Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Currency

-All establishments in Baguio accepts payments in Philippine Peso (PHP).
+All establishments in Baguio accept payments in Philippine Peso (PHP).
 Although a lot of establishments accept credit cards, it is still better to always carry cash with you.

 You can find several ATMs and money changers in the city center, especially along Session Road.
 Before heading to tourist spots outside of the city proper (ex.
 La Trinidad Strawberry Farm, BenCab Museum, and Tam-awan Village), be sure to withdraw or have your money changed to PHP while you're in Session Road.